-To apply for CFAR funding please submit the following information as a single combined PDF including the project description, mentorship, significance, innovation and biosketch for the PI as listed below using this link.
-For questions, email Dr. Donna Porter.
-Demographic and diversity information requested in the submission form is optional.
+If eligible to apply, please submit a concept proposal with the following information as a single combined PDF including the project description, mentorship, significance, innovation and biosketch for the PI as listed below using this link.
+Demographic and background information requested in the submission form is optional.
 Proposals selected to submit full applications will be notified by email.
-The concept proposal should be 2 pages in length and include the following information.
+The concept proposal (project description, mentorship plan, significance/added value) should be a maximum of 2 pages in length and include the following information.

-- Project Description Briefly describe the hypothesis, aims, any preliminary data, and brief research design. - Mentorship Briefly describe the role and extent of involvement your mentor will have in your study.
+- Project Description: Briefly describe the hypothesis, aims, any preliminary data, and brief research design. - Mentorship Plan: Briefly describe the role and extent of involvement your mentor will have in your study.
 The Developmental Core is able to assist pairing you with a mentor, if needed.
-Contact Mary Thielen. - Significance / Added Value Briefly explain the importance / significance of the proposed project in the context of HIV research and to those with lived experience. - Biosketch Include for the study PI (link to NIH criteria and forms for non-fellowship biosketch) (Does not count toward 2-page limit).
+Contact Mary Thielen. - Significance/Added Value: Briefly explain the importance / significance of the proposed project in the context of HIV research and to those with lived experience. - Biosketch: Include for the study PI (link to NIH criteria and forms for non-fellowship biosketch) (Does not count toward 2-page limit).
 Personal statements should be adapted to describe defined role.

-Please note: \Clinical trials cannot be funded through this mechanism.
+Please note: Clinical trials cannot be funded through this mechanism.
 Link to this tool to determine if your study meets the definition of a clinical trial.
-Study leaders and team members representing different academic levels, diverse backgrounds and life experiences are encouraged.
+Study leaders and team members representing different academic levels, backgrounds and life experiences are encouraged.